Table of Contents

 - Where to stay: Enjoy Hostel.
 While being safely nestled within the 14eme, you're less than a 10-minute walk from the Latin Quarter as well.

 - Features: Stroll around the Montparnasse neighborhood to experience a residential Paris.

-Ironically, the 15eme is the largest arrondissement but home to the least amount of sights to see!
+Ironically, the 15eme is the largest arrondissement, but I was surprised to see it has the least amount of sights to see!
 This is a perfect neighborhood if you're looking for a family-friendly space or some quiet in the evenings.

 - Things to do: Montparnasse Tower - with a higher view than the Eiffel Tower, you can enjoy Paris' skyline up high!